-Regular feeding is fine, although, with almost all fish, I find it is best to fast them for a couple of days in the week, and I do this every week.
+Regular feeding is fine, although, with almost all fish, I find it best to fast them for a couple of days a week, and I do this every week.
 I find it helps avoid ammonia spikes from the rotting food, and fish will always find scraps lying around the tank when hungry.

-Most fish tanks will end up having snails, which are usually introduced by accident as they hide on the leaves of live plants, or lay egg sacks.
-Betta fish eat snails and will actively hunt for them when fasting, keeping snail populations from taking over.
+Most fish tanks will have snails, which are usually introduced by accident as they hide under live plant leaves and lay egg sacks.
+Betta fish eat snails and actively hunt for them when fasting, keeping snail populations from taking over.

-Fasting will naturally keep waste levels down as fish will poop less, and they will eat the excess food particles usually left to rot.
+Fasting will naturally decrease waste levels as fish poop less and eat the excess food particles that are usually left to rot.

-Not feeding your betta for a day or two is actually much healthier than overfeeding.
+Not feeding your betta for a day or two is much healthier than overfeeding.
 It’s true, and I would recommend that you do some further research as it will certainly contribute to keeping your bettas healthy and may combat weight gain.
-Bettas will not be fed regularly when in the wild, and they will usually live longer than they do in captivity.
+Bettas will not eat regularly in the wild and are usually healthier.

 How To Feed Betta Fish While On Vacation